JurassicBunny/EZAIMD/README.md

 `EZAIMD [Gaussian16 outputfile]`

 This will begin a simulation with:

 Time step: 1fs

 Number of steps: 10000

+# Options
+A number of options are available to the user.

+`--freeze`: freeze the requested atoms during the simulaiton

+## Example
+`--freeze 1-10,90-100` will freeze atoms 1-10 and 90-100.